Cheshire East: Geography

 Cheshire East lies within North West England.
 It borders Cheshire West and Chester to the west, Greater Manchester to the north, Derbyshire to the east as well as Staffordshire and Shropshire to the south.
 It is home to the Cheshire Plain and the southern hills of the Pennines.
 The local geology is mostly glacial clay, as well as glacial sands and gravel.

 Climate

-According to the Köppen climate classification, like most areas of the UK, the climate is classified as “oceanic” or “Cfb”.
+According to the Köppen climate classification, like most areas of the UK, the climate is classified as “oceanic” or "Cfb".

 Demography

-According to the United Kingdom Census 2011 Cheshire East has a population of 370,127 people.